Starting a Travel Agency in Singapore

 The IPA letter may contain certain conditions that you will need to fulfil before the final approval is given for your Singapore travel agency license.
 A typical condition includes submission of the tenancy agreement for the premises where you intend to conduct travel agency business.
 The tenancy agreement should be for a period of at least one year.
 If you own the premises, you need to show proof of ownership.

-Once you receive your final approval letter, you must collect your Singapore travel agency license in person and pay the license fee of S$300.
+Once you receive your final approval letter, you must collect your Singapore travel agency license in person and pay a license fee.

 If you have submitted all the necessary documents and accurate information in your travel agency license application, there is no reason for the authorities to reject your application.
 If, however, you have been rejected on whatever grounds, you may file an appeal within one month of rejection.
 The review process may take up to two weeks.